 Who should be screened for colorectal cancer and what are the screening options?

 It is typically recommended that you receive your first screening at age 45.
-All patients, no matter their age, should consult with their doctor regarding screenings if they are experiencing symptoms.
+All patients, no matter their age, should consult with their doctor regarding screening tests if they are experiencing symptoms.

 Dr. Choti also explains that if someone has risk factors for colorectal cancer, then earlier screenings are often recommended.
 The below graphic demonstrates some of the common risk factors:

-While Dr. Choti admits that the most cumbersome part of the process is the prep, which involves cleansing the system by drinking a special solution and only drinking clear liquids, he explains:
+While Dr. Choti admits that the most cumbersome part of the process is the prep, which involves cleansing the system by drinking a special solution and only drinking clear liquids, he explains, "Colonoscopies are very safe, and they go very smoothly.
+The patient will be sedated, so it is essentially a 20-minute nap".

 While there are a few other methods that can be used to screen for colorectal cancer.
 Dr. Choti explains that colonoscopies are by far the best and most accurate screening tool.
 Something that is unique about a colonoscopy is that, during the procedure, colon polyps can be detected and actually removed on the spot.
 This means that polyps that have the potential to become cancerous are removed before they turn into cancer.